 Copyright Terms and Making Items to Sell

-You can make small quantities for sale if you make the items yourself.
+Manufacturing of products made from our original designs for mass production or commercial use is strictly prohibited.
+Exceptions may be made for handmade production in small quantities by at-home businesses.
+You can make small quantities (10 items or fewer per year) for sale if you make the items yourself.
 They cannot be manufactured by others or sold through a third party.
-We simply ask that on the tag and/or somewhere within the display or packaging and/or within the sales description online, credit is given for the item being created from a copyrighted design/pattern/tutorial fromSew4Home.com.
+We stipulate that on the tag and/or somewhere within the display or packaging and/or within the sales description online, credit is given for the item being created from a copyrighted design/pattern/tutorial from Sew4Home.com.

 Pattern and Project Alteration Requests

 Our standard recommendation is to measure your item and/or person and compare those measurements to our original dimensions.
 Do the math to make adjustments and scale the original dimensions up or down.
 Then use these new measurements to make a prototype out of a muslin or another inexpensive fabric you have on hand.
 This is often the exact way we determine our own patterns and instructions.
-It is not only a good way to re-engineer a project, making a prototype is also a great practice run through the steps of construction.
+It is not only a good way to re-engineer a project, making a prototype is also a great way to do a practice run-through of the steps of construction.